Planck 2015 results. XIII. Cosmological parameters: Model, parameters, and methodology

 \subsubsection{Thermal and kinetic SZ amplitudes}

 In the 2013 papers we assumed template shapes for the thermal (tSZ) and kinetic (kSZ) spectra characterized by two amplitudes, $A^{\rm tSZ}$ and $A^{\rm kSZ}$, defined in equations~(26) and (27) of {\paramsI}.
 These amplitudes were assigned uniform priors in the range 0--10\,\muk.
 We used the \citet{Trac:2011} kSZ template spectrum and the $\epsilon=0.5$ tSZ template from \citet{Efstathiou:2012}.
-We adopt the same templates for the 2015 \Planck\ analysis.
-The tSZ template is actually a good match to the results from the recent numerical simulations of \citet{McCarthy:2014}.
-In addition, we included a template from \cite{Addison:2012} to model the cross-correlation between the CIB and tSZ emission from clusters of galaxies.
+We adopt the same templates for the 2015 \Planck\ analysis, since, for example, the tSZ template is actually a good match to the results from the recent numerical simulations of \citet{McCarthy:2014}.
+In addition, we previously included a template from \cite{Addison:2012} to model the cross-correlation between the CIB and tSZ emission from clusters of galaxies.
 The amplitude of this template was characterized by a dimensionless correlation coefficient, $\xi^{\rm tSZ\times CIB}$, which was assigned a uniform prior in the range 0--1.
 The three parameters $A^{\rm tSZ}$, $A^{\rm kSZ}$, and $\xi^{\rm tSZ\times CIB}$, are not well constrained by \Planck\ alone.
 Even when combined with ACT and SPT, the three parameters are highly correlated with each other.
 Marginalizing over $\xi^{\rm tSZ\times CIB}$, \citet{Reichardt:2012} find that SPT spectra constrain the linear combination

-Note that the slight differences in the coefficients compared to the formula given in \citet{Reichardt:2012} come from the different effective frequencies used to define the \Planck\ amplitudes $A^{\rm kSZ}$ and $A^{\rm tSZ}$.
+The slight differences in the coefficients compared to the formula given in \citet{Reichardt:2012} come from the different effective frequencies used to define the \Planck\ amplitudes $A^{\rm kSZ}$ and $A^{\rm tSZ}$.
 An investigation of the 2013 \Planck+highL solutions show a similar degeneracy direction, which is almost independent of cosmology, even for extensions to the base \lcdm\ model: